Robot-Fromage/ULIS/documentation/manual/AnatomyOfAFeature.md

     - Am-i allowed to process only a subset of the geometry or should i only process whole blocks ?
     - What other arguments do i need to complete the task ?

-For a Clear operation, we need only one block, that will be processed in-place, and we can process only a sub-rectangle of the block geometry, so we should also pass a rectangle as an argument.
+For a Clear operation, we need only one block, that will be processed in-place, and we are allowed to process a sub-rectangle of the geometry if we want to, so we should also pass a rectangle as an argument.
 We don't need any other arguments in order to complete the task ( Clear is one of the simplest functions available ).
 The method definition would look like this:

 > "include/Context/Context.h"